 - Applications from departments/organizations that have not previously received funds from this program

-- Applications from STEMM disciplines in which women are underrepresented on the faculty
+- Applications from STEMM disciplines in which the lack of gender diversity among faculty is particularly acute

 Examples of the kinds of programs we have funded in the past include:

-- Invite a prominent woman in science or engineering to present her work at a departmental seminar and to address issues of underrepresentation in science and engineering.
+- Invite a prominent woman in science or engineering to present their work at a departmental seminar and to address issues of underrepresentation in science and engineering.

 - Invite junior women faculty from other research institutions to present their research and engage in activities that foster expansion of professional networks and mentoring for women in science and engineering.